 Keyword Placement Guide

-Although we don’t focus on keyword placement and density as much as we should on Hobo with a Laptop, we have had the most success ranking on Google with a keyword density of around 1% – 3% on our other “money projects”.
+We have had the most success ranking on Google with a keyword density of around 1% – 3%.

 If you’d like to examine the keyword placement and density of existing content or content before you publish it, check out Internet Marketing Ninjas’ Keyword Density Analysis Tool.